 Impermanence and duality have been two themes that have impacted our journey at Tomorrow Funerals.
 The realisation that our time on earth is impermanent and appreciation of the constant duality during our stay helps to view death in a totally different light.

 The paradox of spending our days in an industry that is focused on death is that it teaches us so much about life.
-One of the most inspiring life lessons we have learned was a recent one, where we came across the journey of the incredibly inspiring Shonel Bryant.
+One of the most inspiring people we’ve met recently is Shonel Bryant.

 Tell us a little bit about yourself? / Your work as a designer and stylist and Nomad Styling?

 I have always been a very passionate person by nature who gives anything to whatever I put my mind to.
 Many years ago I started an event styling business called Nomad Styling which over the years evolved into a beautiful creative business where couples from all over the globe trusted me to design and style their weddings to be a true reflection of who they are.

 I was about to travel over to Morocco and Switzerland to style 2 weddings and had just started running workshops to share my knowledge when I was initially diagnosed.
 Instantly I closed the business down to focus on my healing.

 Could you tell us about your cancer, diagnosis and path with all this?

 This was in October 2019, I was diagnosed with Stage 2 Triple Negative Breast Cancer.
 An aggressive and rarer Breast Cancer that generally affects younger women.
 I underwent Neoadjuvent Chemotherapy, had a lumpectomy and radiation (alongside other alternative treatments) and was in the ‘clear’.